browserengineering/book/book/visual-effects.md

 raster surfaces.
 Whenever content that intersects a tile changes its display list, the tile is re-rastered.
 Tiles are draw into their parent surface with an x and y offset according to their position in the grid.
-Tiles that are not on or "near"^[For example, scrolled just offscreen.] the screen are not rastered at all.
+Tiles that are not on or "near"^[For example, scrolled just off-screen.] the screen are not rastered at all.

-Finally, all of this lends itself naturally to hardware acceleration with a GPU, since surfaces (Skia ones [in particular][gpu-surface]) can be easily represented on the GPU, making the execution of `draw` extremely efficent.
+Finally, all of this lends itself naturally to hardware acceleration with a GPU, since surfaces (Skia ones [in particular][gpu-surface]) can be easily represented on the GPU, making the execution of `draw` extremely efficient.
 :::

 [gpu-surface]: https://kyamagu.github.io/skia-python/reference/skia.Surface.html